emdupre/nha-ml-nimg/_sources/01-data-structures.md

 instead, we use a series of 3D grids (one for each volume in the 4D file), so we can get a measurement for each voxel at each timepoint.

-Masker objects allow us to apply these masks !
+Masker objects allow us to apply these masks!
 To start, we need to define a mask (or masks) that we'd like to apply.
 This could correspond to one or many regions of interest.
 Nilearn provides methods to define your own functional parcellation (using clustering algorithms such as _k-means_),